 DOE Laboratory Practicum

-The practicum (research experience) is a unique opportunity for DOE NNSA SSGF fellows to work in a DOE national laboratory setting.
-This experience offers fellows rare insight into how their scientific interests can be used to further research critical to the nation, and allows them to work with some of the most respected scientists in the world.
+The practicum (research experience) offers a unique opportunity for fellows to work in a DOE national laboratory setting alongside some of the world's most respected scientists.
+It also provides rare insight into how fellows' scientific interests can be used to further research critical to the nation.

 Upon request, fellows have the opportunity to participate in an optional second practicum.
 This affords interested individuals a chance to spend time at a different DOE laboratory working on a research project of interest.